XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 > Currencies create_currency(xero_tenant_id, currency)

-Allows you to create a new currency for an org
+Create a new currency for a Xero organisation

 ### Example